six-two/mkdocs-vercel-basic-auth-example/README.md

 Then you can modify your error page to look like your server misfunctions (502 Gateway Error, 500 Internal Server Error, etc).
 This can provide some plausible deniability / make the site appear like a worthless target.
 Users knowing the cookie can just open the site, set the cookie manually via the Browser's developer tools and should be logged in.

+### Cookie with kill switch

+The same as the cookie one, but you can only access the latest deployment.
+The same approach can also be used with other schemes, such as the basic auth example.

+This should make accessing your site via old deployments (which may use old, weak or leaked passwords or have weaknesses in the authentication code) no longer possible.